- professional activities

 With a practice focused on natural gas pipeline, oil pipeline, and electricity transmission and energy market regulation, Ryan represents clients before the Federal Energy Regulatory Commission (FERC), other federal agencies, and federal courts.

 Ryan represents natural gas clients in obtaining certificates of public convenience and necessity to construct new or expansion facilities, ensuring compliance with regulatory requirements, gas import/export authorizations, as well as prosecuting both Natural Gas Act section 4 and section 5 rate and tariff matters.
 These matters range from litigation to rulemaking and client counseling regarding regulatory compliance and operational responsibilities.

-Within the electricity side of his practice, Ryan focuses on capacity markets, organized wholesale energy markets, and transmission planning and cost allocation for clients such as PJM Interconnection, L.L.C. and Southwest Power Pool, Inc.
+Within the electricity side of his practice, Ryan focuses on capacity markets, organized wholesale energy markets, and transmission planning and cost allocation for clients such as PJM Interconnection, L.L.C., ISO New England Inc., and Southwest Power Pool, Inc.

 Driven by drafting and winning arguments on behalf of his clients, Ryan can best be described as full of energy, yet a sharp and critical thinker.
 And when not practicing law, you can find Ryan burning up energy playing with his kids or on the soccer field.